Fuzzing source-code and binary-only targets like a pro

 Students should have a good experience with Linux and be comfortable coding in C/C++, also basic debugging experience is helpful.

 Students must bring a laptop with Linux installed (VM or native), Kali Linux is highly recommended.
-For the Windows components, a Windows VM is recommended for those interested.
+If you want to fuzz on Windows, a Windows VM is recommended for those interested, there wont be group exercises for this though, but I will help out if you want to play there - or any other processor or OS platform.

 The trainer is one of the maintainers of afl++.
 Expect the training to go way past the 17:00 deadline!